Clancy Brown: Early life

-Clancy Brown was born on January 5, 1959, in Urbana, Ohio, and had an older sister, Beth who died in 1964.
-Their mother, Joyce Helen (Eldridge), was a conductor, composer and concert pianist.
-His father, Clarence J. "Bud" Brown Jr. (1927–2022), was a newspaper publisher who helped manage the Brown Publishing Company, the family-owned newspaper business started by Clancy's grandfather, Congressman Clarence J. Brown.
+Clarence J. Brown III was born on January 5, 1959, in Urbana, Ohio, and had an older sister, Beth, who died in 1964.
+Their mother, Joyce Helen (née Eldridge), was a conductor, composer and concert pianist.
+The siblings' father, Clarence J. "Bud" Brown Jr., was a newspaper publisher who helped manage the Brown Publishing Company, the family-owned newspaper business started by Clancy's grandfather, Congressman Clarence J. Brown.
 From 1965 to 1983, Bud Brown also served as a congressman, in the same seat as his own father, and later as Chairman of the Board of Brown Publishing.
 The family continued to operate the business until 2010.

 Brown graduated from St. Albans School in Washington, D.C., and Northwestern University.
 At St. Albans, Brown performed the role of Deputy Governor Thomas Danforth in The Crucible.
-Brown has been married to Jeanne Johnson since 1993.
-They have a son and a daughter.

-Brown is a member of the Sigma Chi Fraternity.